elman23/elman23.github.io/index.md

 ## Portfolio

-I use the pretext of a "book app", since I like to keep a list of read books.
+I use the pretext of a "book app", since I like to keep a list of books that I read.

 I try to experiment with a minimal entity configuration to focus best on the framework and the language.
 For example, a book may be represented simply by its author and title.